 - get used to the Canadian school system

 Field trips: Schools organize field trips outside the school for students to visit places that are relevant to their education.
 Field trips can be to places such as:

 - cultural institutions

 - city neighbourhoods

-Bullying: Term is defined as “wilful, repeated aggressive behaviour with negative intent used by a child to maintain power over another child.”
-In schools across Canada, bullying should not be tolerated.
+Bullying: This is defined as “wilful, repeated aggressive behaviour with negative intent used by a child to maintain power over another child.”
+Bullying is not tolerated.
 If your child is a victim of bullying, talk to their teacher or principal.
-Learn about bullying, prevention programs and more by visiting HealthyCanadians.
+Learn more about bullying and prevention programs.